LoyolaChicagoBooks/introcs-csharp/rst/condition-short-circuit.rst

 	System.DivideByZeroException: Division by zero
 	...

-No, one of the parts invoves dividing by zero, and you see the result.
+No, one of the parts involves dividing by zero, and you see the result.
 What if we swap the two conditions to get the *logically equivalent*  ::

 	csharp> x != 0 && y/x > z;